rsachdeva/illuminatingdeposits-grpc/README.md

 ```

-# All commands should be executed from the root directory (illuminatingdeposits-grpc) of the project
+### All commands should be executed from the root directory (illuminatingdeposits-grpc) of the project
 (Development is WIP)

 <p align="center">
 <img src="./logo.png" alt="Illuminating Deposits Project Logo" title="Illuminating Deposits Project Logo" />
 </p>

-### To start only external db and trace service for working with Editor/IDE:
+### To start only external db for working with Editor/IDE:
 Execute:
 ```shell
 export COMPOSE_IGNORE_ORPHANS=True && \